aravind-manoj/ADCodec/README.md

 # ADCodec

-**ADCodec is a tool to convert data from files into Advanced Image Code.
+**ADCodec is a data transcoding tool to convert data from files into Advanced Image Code.
 It can encode all types of data/files into image format and can decode from the image format to its original format while ensuring the data integrity.**

 ## Features